 11. SINGLE TRAVELERS

-We have space available for one or two singles on each of our tours.
+We have space available for two singles on each of our tours.
 They are provided with single-use double rooms.
-The additional single supplement cost is 800 euros.
-Please contact us for availability prior to booking.

 For our recommended tours and dates, as listed in our web site, are guaranteed.
 We do not sell optional excursions or take you on shopping expeditions.
 Your additional expenses will be for non-included meals, moderate tipping where appropriate, and personal sightseeing or shopping.